 Because of a "snapping-to-position" feature, this movement is recorded as a perfectly horizontal movement.
-At this point the system performs a generalization from the concrete demonstration to a rule applying to these two objects.
-Even if the two movements demonstrated are not perfectly identical, our system finds that they are sufficiently close and derives the following rule that matches the local in finger position to the indicated horizontal movement on the screen.
+At this point the system performs a generalization from the concrete demonstration and generates a rule that applies to these two objects whenever rule conditions are met.
+Note that, even if the two movements demonstrated were not perfectly identical, the system finds that they are sufficiently close.
+It therefore derives the following rule, which matches the location of touch event to the horizontal movement of the paddle: